İkizce: Geographical situation and conditions

 İkizce is 30 km far away from Ünye and it is situated on the 15th km of Ünye–Samsun Road.
 On the south way of Akçay Bridge and 15 km far from the coast road, İkizce is a small town settled on the skirt of a mountain. İkizce coastal road is 15 km long and is completely concrete.
-The town is between 41–42 latitude and 36–37 longitude.
+The town is between 41 and 42 latitude and 36–37 longitude.
 Akçay is on the north part of İkizce, Akkuş exists on the south, Terme exists on the west and Çaybaşı on the east.
 The survey is 140 km2 and 121 people per square. İkizce constitutes 18 of ten thousands.
 The town is 130 m high above the sea level; however, the villages are more mountainous.

 The natural plantations in forest and tree types are: chestnut, hornbeam, oak, red tree.
 The town is under the effect of the Black Sea climate.
 The summers are hot; the winters are snowy and cold.

 The Akçay River divides the town into two parts.
 It is fed by two different rivers: Kocaman stream stems from the eastern side of Kızlar Plateau, it passes through Devecik and Yoğunoluk towns and falls down over Kocaman and Özpınar ending in İkizce.
 This stream conjoins in Adalar territory and by passing thorough town it is poured into the Black Sea with the name of Akçay River.

 The River Akçay is called Dereiçi.
-The two sides of the town are joined together by a bridge over the river.
+The two sides of the town are joined by a bridge over the river.
 The river itself is raised by the melting of the snows during the spring, but then the level falls during the summer.
 It is home to various types of fish, including Kasnak, Bıyıklı, Karabalık and Alabalık in Devecik and Yoğunoluk.

 There is an open bazaar in the town on Tuesdays.
 Moreover, the streets of the town are decorated by the concrete floors.
 The centre of the town is joined to the other towns and villages by several road and paths.
 There are connections to the town via Akkuş, Ünye and Terme.